RDycore/RDycore/docs/developer/organization.md

   that stores data for cells, edges, and vertices, constructed using the `DMPlex` object

-Both of these objects are created by a call to `RDySetup`.
+Both of these objects are created by a call to [RDySetup](https://github.com/RDycore/RDycore/blob/main/src/rdysetup.c).
 The `RDyMesh` object is a simple container with

 * metadata like numbers of cells, edges, vertices
 * a `cells` field that stores cell data in an `RDyCells` data structure